apache/airflow/docs/howto/operator.rst

 More information
 """"""""""""""""

-See Google Cloud Spanner API documentation for `the DML syntax
+See Google Cloud Spanner API documentation for more information about `DML syntax
 <https://cloud.google.com/spanner/docs/dml-syntax>`_.

 .. _howto/operator:CloudSpannerInstanceDeleteOperator: